(Re)Building Communities: Insights from India

 Dr Kankana Mukhopadhyay

-This course explores the concepts, practices and issues related to “community development”.
-It focuses on the building and/or rebuilding of marginalised communities (e.g. women, the poor) in developing Asia, particularly within the context of India.
-It offers students an interactive learning opportunity that combines development theory, classroom discussions in Singapore, and field visits in India.
-Students will critically examine debates about the nature of community development as well as ethical, social and economic challenges of different models.
+This course explores the concepts, practices and issues related to community development and culture.
+It focuses on the building and/or rebuilding of marginalised communities (e.g. women, migrant workers, artisans) in developing Asia, particularly within the context of India.
+It offers students an interactive learning opportunity that combines theory, classroom discussions in Singapore, and field visits in India.
+Students will critically examine debates about the nature of community development and culture as well as ethical, social and economic challenges of different models.